makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

-44(�)
+44(a)

 •

-Wir h�ben nicht Kurbtsse
+Wir haben nicht Kurbtsse

-gek�uft
+gekauft

 not